Ishigaki Okinawa And The Southwest Islands, Japan Travel Guide

 Japanese-style family-run bed and breakfasts, often include meals.
 A more intimate experience.

-Functional, clean, and efficient, often near the city center.
+Functional, clean, and efficient, often close to the downtown area.
 Prioritize convenience.

-Mid-range to luxury, with pools, private beaches, and extensive amenities.
+Mid-range to luxury, with pools, secluded beaches, and extensive amenities.
 Located along the coast.

 European-style guesthouses, often family-run, serving Western breakfast.